 Real estate brokerages were quite independent from each other, with each brokerage typically only showing their own 'exclusive' listings.
 Therefore, if a buyer wanted to view two properties listed with different companies, unless those two brokerages agreed to cooperate with each other, the buyer had to do so with two different sales representatives.

 If a real estate company listed a home, competing realty companies were normally unaware of it unless they happened to see the lawn sign or newspaper real estate ad, or had a friend at a competing realty company who called them on the phone.

-When they agreed to cooperate, the brokerage with the buyer would bring the offer from their customer to the listing brokerage.
-If the negotiation was successful, following the closing, the listing brokerage would pay the agreed real estate commission to the cooperating brokerage.
+When they agreed to cooperate, the brokerage with the buyer would bring the offer from their customer (no such thing as clients in those days) to the listing brokerage.
+If the negotiation was successful, following the closing, the listing brokerage would pay the agreed commission to the cooperating brokerage.
 Usually, a ‘co-broke’ agreement was executed wherein the listing brokerage would promise to pay the cooperating brokerage an agreed share of the total commission generated from the sale.
 It was the age of exclusive listings, before the introduction of the ...

 The Multiple Listing Service®, a cooperative selling system operated by real estate boards, which are members of the provincial or state associations as well as the national associations, revolutionized the industry.

 With the introduction of MLS® systems in Canada, the United States and around the developed world, came higher commission rates than what had been the norm at the time.
 The rate for an exclusive listing was typically 5% of the sale price (with no GST/HST of course).
 If a homeowner wanted the added exposure offered by the new MLS® system, they had to pay then standard rate of 6%.
 Unlike today’s negotiable commission rates, the rate was determined by the local real estate board, which would typically refuse to process a listing if the contractual rate was any different than they decreed.